harryy2510/slick-carousel-web-component/README.md

 ### Advanced

-- `append-arrows` (String): Selector for custom arrow navigation container.
-- `append-dots` (String): Selector for custom dots navigation container.
 - `as-nav-for` (String): Selector or HTMLElement to sync with another carousel.
 - `css-ease` (String): CSS3 easing string for slide animation.
 Defaults to `'ease'`.
 - `easing` (String): jQuery easing string for animate() fallback.
 Defaults to `'linear'`.
 - `edge-friction` (Number): Resistance when swiping edges of non-infinite carousels.
 Defaults to `0.15`.
 - `lazy-load` (String): Sets lazy load technique, accepts `'ondemand'` or `'progressive'`.
 Defaults to `'ondemand'`.
 - `mobile-first` (Boolean): Uses mobile-first calculation for responsive settings.
 Defaults to `false`.
-- `next-arrow` (String): Custom HTML string or selector for the "Next" arrow.
 - `pause-on-dots-hover` (Boolean): Pauses autoplay when a dot is hovered.
 Defaults to `false`.
 - `pause-on-focus` (Boolean): Pauses autoplay when the slider is focused.
 Defaults to `true`.
-- `prev-arrow` (String): Custom HTML string or selector for the "Previous" arrow.
 - `respond-to` (String): Selector to set width for responsive settings.
 Defaults to `'window'`.
 - `responsive` (String): JSON stringified array of breakpoint and settings objects for responsive settings.
 - `touch-move` (Boolean): Allows slides to move with touch.
 Defaults to `true`.